aqandu/aqandu_live_site/README.md

   pip install name_of_dependency

 Until you reach the config error.
 Pascal can send you that, as it's not on github.
 Just copy/paste it into your aqandu file system, same place as your main.py file.
+At this point, you should have installed flask.
+Do this:

+export FLASK_APP=main.py
+flask assets build

+When you are done with the entire session, use this:

+flask assets clean

 Run main.py again until you reach get a message that tells you that the "Debugger is Active!".
 Copy and paste the http into your browser.
 Ta Dah!
 You should see the AQandU website.